sahithyandev/s1/src/content/docs/fluid-mechanics/machinery/04-turbines.md

 ### Impulse turbines

 Aka. velocity turbines.
 Used for high heads.
 Highly efficient.
-Includes a runner (a wheel with buckets attached) mounted on a shaft.
-High velocity jet is focused on the buckets.
+High velocity jet is focused on the buckets of the runner.

 Efficiency of an impulse turbine is given by: